Servant of the People: Founding

-Legally, the party is the successor of the Party of Decisive Change (Партія рішучих змін) that existed since April 2016 and was founded by Eugene Yurdiga.
+The Servant of the People party is the successor of the Party of Decisive Change (Партія рішучих змін) that existed since April 2016 and was founded by Eugene Yurdiga.

 The party was renamed in December 2017 after the eponymous Ukrainian hit TV series Servant of the People that starred Volodymyr Zelenskyy and was made by his TV production company Kvartal 95.
 The rebranded/renamed party's first leader was the CEO of Kvartal 95 Ivan Bakanov.
 At the time Kvartal 95 created the party, they claimed it was important to do so to prevent others from stealing the name of the eponymous series for "cynical political purposes".
-According to Zelenskyy in the summer of 2017 "some rogues" had almost registered a party called "Servant of the People" and that because of this Kvartal 95 had registered their Servant of the People party so voters would not be misled to think they would vote for a party that was not related to the TV series of the same name.
-Early 2018 Zelenskyy stated that the party was "not yet a political project", and said about its future: "Let's see".
+According to Zelenskyy, in the summer of 2017, "some rogues" had almost registered a party called "Servant of the People" and that because of this Kvartal 95 had registered their Servant of the People party so voters would not be misled to think they would vote for a party that was not related to the TV series of the same name.
+Early in 2018, Zelenskyy stated that the party was "not yet a political project", and said about its future: "Let's see".

-In December 2017 4% of Ukrainians polled by the Ilko Kucheriv Democratic Initiatives Foundation and the Razumkov Center declared their readiness to vote for a party named "Servant of the People" in parliamentary elections, and in May 2018 this number had grown to 5% (the minimum necessary to pass Ukraine's election threshold).
-When democracy watchdog Chesno tried to contact Zelenskyy and party representatives in September 2018 in an attempt to ask if the party would take part in elections a spokeswoman for Kvartal 95 responded "Unfortunately, party representatives are unable to comment on your request.
+In December 2017, 4% of Ukrainians polled by the Ilko Kucheriv Democratic Initiatives Foundation and the Razumkov Center declared their readiness to vote for a party named "Servant of the People" in parliamentary elections, and in May 2018 this number had grown to 5% (the minimum necessary to pass Ukraine's election threshold).
+When democracy watchdog Chesno tried to contact Zelenskyy and party representatives in September 2018 in an attempt to ask if the party would take part in elections, a spokeswoman for Kvartal 95 responded "Unfortunately, party representatives are unable to comment on your request.
 There is currently no information that might be of interest to you."
-The press service of Kvartal 95 could (also) not provide Chesno a picture of party leader Bakanov.
-Chesno was able to find out that the leadership of the party only consisted of people related to Kvartal-95.
+The press service of Kvartal 95 could not provide Chesno a picture of party leader Bakanov.
+Chesno was able to find out that the leadership of the party only consisted of people related to Kvartal 95.

 Billboards advertising "Servants of the People" appeared on the streets of Ukrainian cities in November 2018.
-Zelenskyy later admitted that these billboards were legally only advertising the third season of the TV series "Servant of the People" but were also part of his election campaign so his campaign could "save a lot of money."
-The party's first financiers were either NGO's that did not have to report the origins of their donations or companies that all changed their addresses in the same week, this led Chesno to believe these companies were interconnected.
+Zelenskyy later admitted that these billboards were legally only advertising the third season of the TV series "Servant of the People" but were also part of his election campaign so his campaign could "save a lot of money".
+The party's first financiers were either NGOs that did not have to report the origins of their donations or companies that all changed their addresses in the same week, leading Chesno to believe that these companies were interconnected.
 Almost all of the 2018 funds were received on the eve of Zelenskyy's 2019 New Year's speech in which he announced his candidacy in the 2019 Ukrainian presidential election.